Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 How large is the home warranty market in 2026?

-The U.S. home warranty industry generates approximately $4.6 billion in annual revenue as of 2025–2026.
-On a global scale, the market was valued at $9.46 billion in 2025 and is projected to reach nearly $15 billion by 2032.
+The U.S. home warranty industry generated approximately $4.6 billion in revenue in 2025, growing at a 3.9% CAGR over the past five years.
+Globally, the home warranty service market was valued at $10.27 billion in 2026 and is projected to reach $13.28 billion by 2030 at a 6.6% CAGR.
 This growth is being driven by aging homes, rising repair costs, and increasing consumer interest in financial protection from unexpected breakdowns.

 What percentage of homeowners have a home warranty?

 Approximately 5% of all U.S. households currently carry a home warranty plan.
 However, this figure rises to around 25% when looking only at recently sold homes, where warranties are frequently included as part of the transaction.
-The low overall penetration rate suggests that most homeowners are still self-insuring against costly repairs.
+Notably, more than half of 2026 home warranty purchases now happen through direct-to-consumer channels rather than real estate deals.

 What is the most common home warranty claim?

-What is the average home warranty claim approval rate?
+What is the average home warranty claim approval rate in 2026?

 Are home warranties worth the money based on the data?

-For many homeowners, the data points toward yes — especially for those with older systems and appliances.
-With HVAC replacements costing $5,000–$12,000 and annual premiums averaging $600–$1,049, a single covered repair can justify years of coverage.
-The 88% renewal rate further suggests that most policyholders believe the value outweighs the cost, though the fine print on exclusions and coverage caps is critical to review before committing.
+For many homeowners, the data points toward yes, especially for those with older systems and appliances.
+With HVAC replacements costing $7,500 to $15,500 and annual premiums averaging $600 to $900, a single covered repair can justify years of coverage.
+The 87% to 88% renewal intent rate suggests most policyholders believe the value outweighs the cost, though the fine print on exclusions and coverage caps is critical to review before committing.

 Compare Home Warranty Options in Ohio